-Bomba is a living Puerto Rican drum, song and dance tradition of the West African diaspora that has become an expression of Puerto Rican identity.
+Bomba is a living Puerto Rican drum, song and dance tradition of the African Diaspora.
+It has become an expression of Puerto Rican identity for all Puerto Ricans.

 Bombazos (bomba gatherings) pop up nightly in town squares across Puerto Rico.
 The dance’s signature is a flirtatious game where the dancer challenges the lead drummer to match their dance moves with drum beats.
 The dancer plays or “rings” the drummer with their dance moves.